-- Encourage all employees and volunteers to understand this policy and procedure. - Offer opportunities to undertake safeguarding training and refresher training if appropriate. - Ensure that the policy and procedure is adhered to and to undertake regular compliance audits. - Ensure that a whistle blowing policy is developed, agreed and communicated with all at HPCI.
+- Encourage all employees and volunteers to understand this policy and procedure. - Offer opportunities to undertake safeguarding training and refresher training if appropriate. - Ensure that the policy and procedure is adhered to. - Ensure that a whistle blowing policy is regularly reviewed and communicated with all at HPCI.